Montandalar/ScaleImpTcl/README.md

 tell you your build succeeded or if you were missing prerequisites.

 #### Linux

+##### Through make install / unsupported distros
+Running `sudo make install` should install ScaleImp just fine as long as you have tk installed. `checkinstall` and similar should work just fine if you wanted to make a package that way.

+##### Build as a package
+Debhelper should be used to build for Debian and rpmbuild on Fedora.
+Similarly for their derivatives.

+For Debian:
+\# apt install debhelper \# pre-requisite for building
+$ dpkg-buildpackage -b --no-sign

+(leave off the --no-sign if planning on publishing the package or if you have your own PGP key you would like to sign with)

+For Fedora: TODO
+\# dnf install rpmbuild

+##### As a tclkit
+If for some reason you prefer a portable ScaleImp for Linux, you can run the build.tcl process that is usually meant for Windows.
+Note that this won't give you start menu/desktop file entries unlike installing.

 Note that UPX is not supported on Linux; UPX doesn't seem to like tclkit.